Davejongenelen/smwa-lab-01/README.md

 ## Instructions for Students

-Clone a copy of this repository using Git. -> done
+Clone a copy of this repository using Git. -> done, but i also can change via gitHub

 To accomplish this you might proceed as follows: